Elm: Propagation

 Elm propagation methods vary according to elm type and location, and the plantsman's needs.
 Native species may be propagated by seed.
 In their natural setting, native species, such as wych elm and European white elm in central and northern Europe and field elm in southern Europe, set viable seed in "favourable" seasons.
 Optimal conditions occur after a late warm spring.
 After pollination, seeds of spring-flowering elms ripen and fall at the start of summer (June); they remain viable for only a few days.
 They are planted in sandy potting soil at a depth of 1 cm, and germinate in three weeks.
 Slow-germinating American elm will remain dormant until the second season.
 Seeds from autumn-flowering elms ripen in the fall and germinate in the spring.
 Since elms may hybridize within and between species, seed propagation entails a hybridisation risk.
 In unfavourable seasons, elm seeds are usually sterile.
 Elms outside their natural range, such as English elm U. minor 'Atinia', and elms unable to pollinate because pollen sources are genetically identical, are sterile and are propagated by vegetative reproduction.
 Vegetative reproduction is also used to produce genetically identical elms (clones).
 Methods include the winter transplanting of root suckers; taking hardwood cuttings from vigorous one-year-old shoots in late winter, taking root cuttings in early spring; taking softwood cuttings in early summer; grafting; ground and air layering; and micropropagation.
 A bottom heat of 18 °C and humid conditions are maintained for hard- and softwood cuttings.
-The transplanting of root suckers remains the easiest most and commont propagation method for European field elm and its hybrids.
+The transplanting of root suckers remains the easiest and most common propagation method for European field elm and its hybrids.
 For specimen urban elms, grafting to wych-elm rootstock may be used to eliminate suckering or to ensure stronger root growth.
 The mutant-elm cultivars are usually grafted, the "weeping" elms 'Camperdown' and 'Horizontalis' at 2–3 m, the dwarf cultivars 'Nana' and 'Jacqueline Hillier' at ground level.
 Since the Siberian elm is drought tolerant, in dry countries, new varieties of elm are often root-grafted onto this species.